mvpoirier/mvpoirier.github.io/portfolio.md

 <h1 style="background-color:#1c4587;color:White;" align="center">My Thoughts on Teaching</h1>

 #### As an international educator...
+- I recognize the need to celebrate our differences and share our cultures with each other
 - I value the pastoral role that teachers have in the day-to-day lives of our students
-- I recognize the need to celebrate our differences and share our cultures with each other
 - I try to be involved in the school community, and make authentic connections with others
-- I am grateful to be a part of a caring and professional teaching community

-#### As a physics and computer science teacher...
-- I design lessons and engagements that allow students to make their thinking visible
-- I value practical work as an important part of developing students' conceptual understanding
-- I find that collaboration and communication are vital for both good teaching and effective student learning
-- I try to leverage technology and online tools, when needed, to enhance the learning experience
-- I value how students arrive at the final answer: the journey vs. the destination
-- I scaffold tasks, skills, assessments, and rubrics so that students learn how to be successful
-- I place emphasis on the learning journey, and try to cultivate a growth mindset towards learning

 #### As a colleague...
 - I am proactive in meeting with colleagues to clarify misunderstandings and next steps
-- I value respectful and productive dialogue and following the Norms of Collaboration
+- I value respectful and productive dialogue, following The Norms of Collaboration
-- I can be trusted to meet deadlines, expectations, and help others when needed
+- I can be trusted to meet deadlines and expectations, and help others when needed
-- I value the well-being of those around me, and strive for a healthy work-life balance
+- I strive for a healthy work-life balance, and value the well-being of those around me

+#### As a science teacher...
+- I give opportunities for students participcate and make their thinking visible
+- I value practical work as an important part of developing students' understanding
+- I try to leverage technology and online tools to enhance the learning experience
+- I scaffold tasks and learning outcomes to help guide students on how to be successful
+- I emphasize the learning journey, and try to cultivate a growth mindset towards learning

 <iframe src="https://drive.google.com/embeddedfolderview?id=1ze-c7pArKdb_ZVdRN_NtHbPRVUAanBTL#grid" width="100%" height="400px" style="border:1px solid black;"></iframe>